 As we’ve explored above, the health risks of having a 5G network are not yet known.
 These next-generation networks are being rolled out without testing and without adequate updates to safety standards.
 What we do know is that the potential for danger is so real that 5G rollouts are facing massive opposition — from concerned citizens, from scientists around the world, from local councils, and others.

 The reason for the concern is that 5G requires thousands of “small cell” towers to be posted around a city in order for it to work.
 Because these receptors will be so ubiquitous, residents will have no choice but to have their exposure to EMF dramatically increased.

 With 5G, anywhere you go, radiation will follow.

-So, when we consider the health risks of 5G for children, the heightened exposure is the key cause for concern.
+So, when we consider the health and safety risks of 5G for children, the heightened exposure is the key cause for concern.
 If, as we’ve seen above, children absorb more radiation, are more susceptible to health effects due to their developing bodies, and will have increased cumulative exposure across their lifetimes, when we multiply this with the vastly amplified exposure of 5G the threat becomes very real.

 With 5G, children may be exposed to radiofrequency radiation constantly: at home, at school, even out in the street.
 Parents lose the ability to choose, because the bombardment of EMF from 5G cell receptors is outside of their control.